MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/network.md

 #### Add top collaborators to your important people list

 Things change.
 Keep your Important people list up to date.
-Follow the steps in [Important people](#important-people) to add or remove them to or from your list.
+Follow the steps in [Important people](#important-people) to update your list.

 #### Set up a weekly check-in with your manager